Northeast Trawl Advisory Panel Trawl Door Testing

 Consistent performance of research survey gear is critical to maintaining a time series of data.
 By testing different types of doors—the part of the gear most involved in keeping the net open when it is being towed—researchers can learn more about what influences net spread when the gear is in use.

-The goal is to find a trawl door that achieves a target net spread of 13 meters and provides consistent wingspread performance over the range of depths sampled in the Northeast Fisheries Science Center (NEFSC) bottom trawl survey.
+The goal is to find a trawl door that achieves a target net spread of 13 meters and provides consistent wingspread performance over the range of depths sampled in the Northeast Fisheries Science Center bottom trawl survey.
+Further work on door testing has been delayed by COVID-19 and the lack of sea days currently available.

 The Ecosystem Survey Branch is working with Northeast Trawl Advisory Panel members to test the performance of different types of doors on the NEFSC bottom trawl survey aboard the NOAA Ship Henry B. Bigelow.
 The trawl doors currently used have variable wingspread performance.
 Optimal wingspread is 13 meters, but the net fishes at wingspreads from 9 to 16 meters (narrower in shallow sites and wider in deeper sites).
 The goal is to find a door that achieves the optimal target net spread of 13 meters and provides consistent wingspread performance over the range of depths sampled in the survey.